Rottenburg witch trials

 The Rottenburg witch trials was a series of witch trials taking place in Rottenburg am Neckar in then Further Austria in present day Baden-Württemberg in Germany between 1578 and 1609.
 It resulted in the death of 150 people.
 The witch trials were divided in the waves of 1578-1585, 1589-90, 1595-96, 1598-1605 and 1609.
-The high peak of the trials were the witch trial of 1595-96, when 41 women were burnt alive at the stake between June 1595 and July 1596.
-Rottenburg were known as a witch trials center and the 1595 trial attracted attention from the University of Tübingen.
+The high peak of the trials were the witch trials of 1595-96, when 41 women were burnt alive at the stake between June 1595 and July 1596.
+Rottenburg was known as a witch trials center and the 1595 trial attracted attention from the University of Tübingen.
 The Rottenburg witch trials has been characterized as traditional, since the victims were almost exclusively poor old women, and never developed in to the endemic mass trials in which citizens of all sexes and classes could be indiscriminately accused, such as the Würzburg witch trials, and they were conducted under strict control from the authorities.